 Treat Them Better

-A Spotify Podcast with Shailendra Kumar
+A peek into Industry 4.0 - A Spotify Podcast with Shailendra Kumar

 We're sure you've gathered some amazing insights on Industry 4.0 from our interview with Shailendra Kumar.
 Engati CX will be back with a new expert in a new episode soon.
 Stay tuned.